-Although we have now commercialized the PacBio RS and started recognizing revenue from our products, we cannot be sure that they will gain acceptance in the marketplace.
+Although we have now commercialized the PacBio RS and started recognizing revenue from our products, we cannot be sure that they will gain acceptance in the marketplace at levels sufficient to support our costs.
 Our success depends, in part, on our ability to expand the market for genetic analysis to include new applications that are not practical with other current technologies.
 To accomplish this, we must successfully commercialize, and continue development of, our SMRT technology for use in a variety of life science applications.
-There can be no assurance that we will be successful in securing customers for our products, in particular, our first product which is focused on DNA sequencing.
-Furthermore, we cannot guarantee that the design of our products, including the initial specifications and any enhancements or improvements to those specifications, will be satisfactory to potential customers in the markets we seek to reach.
+There can be no assurance that we will be successful in securing additional customers for our products, in particular, our first product which is focused on DNA sequencing.
+Furthermore, we cannot guarantee that the design of our products, including the initial and subsequent specifications and any enhancements or improvements to those specifications, will be satisfactory to potential customers in the markets we seek to reach.
 These markets are dynamic, and there can be no assurance that they will develop as quickly as we expect or that they will reach their full potential.
 As a result, we may be required to refocus our marketing efforts, and we may have to make changes to the specifications of our products to enhance our ability to enter particular markets more quickly.
 Even if we are able to implement our technology successfully, we may fail to achieve or sustain market acceptance of our products by academic and government research laboratories and pharmaceutical, biotechnology and agriculture companies, among others, across the full range of our intended life science applications.
-If the market for our products fails to develop or grows more slowly than anticipated, if competitors develop better or more cost-effective products or if we are unable to develop a significant customer base, our future sales and revenue would be materially harmed and our business may not succeed.
+If the market for our products grows more slowly than anticipated, if competitors develop better or more cost-effective products or if we are unable to develop a significant customer base, our future sales and revenue would be materially harmed and our business may not succeed.
+For example, in September 2011, we implemented a reduction in our workforce due in part to our infrastructure being staffed to

-Our products are highly complex, with unknown support requirements.
+Our products are highly complex, with significant support requirements.

 In light of the highly complex technology involved in our products there can be no assurance that we will be able to successfully provide adequate support for our products.
-If our products have reliability or other quality issues or require unexpected levels of support, our reputation and business could be harmed.
-We ship our Pac Bio RS instruments with one year of service included in the purchase price with an option to purchase an additional year of service.
-If service and support costs are more than we anticipate, our business and operations may be adversely affected.
+Our customers have experienced reliability issues with our PacBio RS instruments that we believe are consistent with the introduction of similar new, highly complex products.
+While we believe that our customers, particularly those who were early adopters of other new DNA sequencing technologies in the past, understand that such issues can be common with novel, highly complex products like the PacBio RS, if our products continue to have reliability or other quality issues or require unexpected levels of support, the market acceptance and utilization of our products may not grow to levels sufficient to support our costs and our reputation and business could be harmed.
+We deliver our PacBio RS instruments with one year of service included in the purchase price with an option to purchase one or more additional years of service.
+Since launching our PacBio RS instrument during 2011, we have incurred significant service and support costs.
+If service and support costs increase, our business and operations may be adversely affected.

-We may not be able to produce instruments with the specifications required by our customers.
+We may not be able to produce instruments that consistently achieve the specifications and quality that our customers expect.